 The RAMSR pilot in 2016 showed some early promising benefits for children’s self-regulation development, and the program is the focus of a further clustered randomised control trial across 2019 to 2023.

 RAMSR is a series of rhythmic movement activities that encourage beat synchronization and challenge one or more of the executive functions in a fun and engaging way.
-Activities are supported by rhythmic auditory cuing and include start / stop (inhibition) games, reversal of instruction games (shifting), and working memory games.
+Activities are supported by rhythmic auditory cueing and include start / stop (inhibition) games, reversal of instruction games (shifting), and working memory games.
 Sessions end with a calming series of movements to target emotional regulation.
 Extensions of activities are provided to allow for increasing levels of challenge.
 Original backing tracks to provide rhythmic support, and low-cost instrument and visual resource packs have also been created.

 The program is designed to be low-cost and able to be run by parents, educators, and allied health professionals with no prior music training to ensure dissemination is not limited.